yangzai/home-auto-j5-fire-pi/README.md

 3. Include `service-account-credentials.json` to root of app as per the Firebase API requirements.

+4. Create `config.json` based on `config.json.sample`.

-3. Run `npm install` at the root of the project.
+5. Run `npm install` at the root of the project.

-4. Make sure the I2C devices required are connected before running.
+6. Make sure the I2C devices required are connected before running.